 Ingredients

-- 1 lb fresh wheat noodles or sub with dried wheat noodles, thick egg noodles or spaghetti
+- 1 lb fresh wheat noodles or sub with udon noodles

 - ½ lb ground pork or sub with ground chicken, turkey, beef or tofu